Religious law: Catholic Church

 Pope John XXIII initially called for a Synod of the Diocese of Rome, an Ecumenical Council, and an updating to the 1917 Code.
 After the Second Ecumenical Council of the Vatican (Vatican II) closed in 1965, it became apparent that the Code would need to be revised in light of the documents and theology of Vatican II.
 After multiple drafts and many years of discussion, Pope John Paul II promulgated the revised Code of Canon Law (CIC) in 1983.
 Containing 1752 canons, it is the law currently binding on the Latin (Western) Roman Church.

 The canon law of the Eastern Catholic Churches, which had developed some different disciplines and practices, underwent its own process of codification, resulting in the Code of Canons of the Eastern Churches promulgated in 1990 by Pope John Paul II.

 The institutions and practices of canon law paralleled the legal development of much of Europe, and consequently both modern Civil law and Common law bear the influences of canon law.
 Edson Luiz Sampel, a Brazilian expert in canon law, says that canon law is contained in the genesis of various institutes of civil law, such as the law in continental Europe and Latin American countries.
 Sampel explains that canon law has significant influence in contemporary society.

-Currently, all Latin rite Catholic seminary students are expected to take a course in canon law (c.
+Currently, all Latin Catholic seminary students are expected to take a course in canon law (c.
 252.3).
 Some ecclesiastical officials are required to have the doctorate (JCD) or at least the licentiate (JCL) in canon law in order to fulfill their functions: Judicial Vicars (c.
 1419.1), Judges (c.
 1421.3), Promoters of Justice (c.
 1435), Defenders of the Bond (c.
 1435).
 In addition, Vicars General and Episcopal Vicars are to be doctors or at least licensed in canon law or theology (c.
 478.1), and canonical advocates must either have the doctorate or be truly expert in canon law (c.
 1483).
 Ordinarily, bishops are to have advanced degrees in sacred scripture, theology, or canon law (c.
 378.1.5).
-St. Raymond of Penyafort (1175–1275), a Spanish Dominican priest, is the patron saint of canonists, due to his important contributions to the science of Canon Law.
+St. Raymond of Penyafort (1175–1275), a Spanish Dominican priest, is the patron saint of canonists, due to his important contributions to the science of canon law.